huangyingw/minds_docs/docs/getting-started/installation.md

 ## Working in the development environment

-Configure your settings in `settings.php`
+Configure your settings in `settings.php`.

-To make your test user an admin:
+### Make your test user an admin

-Make sure you are in development mode in `settings.php`:
+Sometimes you need to do things as an admin user.
+To do this, make sure you are in development mode in `settings.php`:

 ```php
 $CONFIG->set('development_mode', true);